IBM/spring-boot-microservices-on-kubernetes/README.md

 ## Prerequisite

-Create a Kubernetes cluster with either [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing, or with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy in cloud.
+Create a Kubernetes cluster with either [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing, [IBM Cloud Private](https://github.com/IBM/Kubernetes-container-service-GitLab-sample/blob/master/docs/deploy-with-ICP.md), or with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy in cloud.
 The code here is regularly tested against [Kubernetes Cluster from Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov) using Travis.

 ## Deploy to Bluemix
 If you want to deploy the Office Space app directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the sample, else jump to [Steps](#steps)